certinia/eslint-config/readme.md

 $ npm pack
 ```

-This will create a tarball file in the root folder.
+This will create the tarball file financialforcedev-eslint-config-5.0.0.tgz in the root folder.
 Move the file into the root of the target project
 and run

 ```
+$ npm init -y
-$ npm install @financialforcedev/eslint-config  --save-dev
+$ npm install financialforcedev-eslint-config-5.0.0.tgz  eslint-plugin-prettier@latest --save-dev
 ```

 ## Usage

-add the config to ```.eslintrc.js```:
+add the following config to ```.eslintrc.js```:
 ```
 module.exports = {
 	extends: "@financialforcedev/eslint-config/base.js",
+	"globals": {},
 	"rules": {
-// add your own rules example
+// add your own rules for example
 		"no-var": "error",

 // if you want to override prettier rules add the example below